redbadger/website-honestly/docs/environment-variables.md

 ## `INSERT_TRACKING`

-If set Google Analytics tracking scripts will be inserted into the page.
+If set Google Analytics/leadforensics tracking scripts will be inserted into the page.